 Great looking beards don’t happen by accident.
+Growing a beard takes time as beard grows in stages.
 While it’s true that some men can naturally grow better beards than others, a truly awesome beard is the result of proper care and attention to detail.

 A good beard care and maintenance routine is a must for developing the kind of beard you can be proud of – one that will set you apart from other bearded gents to whom beard maintenance is an afterthought.

 And we’re here to help with the following beard care maintenance tips that will take your beard’s appearance and its overall health to a new level.

 1. Beard Oil is as Important to Beard Maintenance as Breathing is to Humans

 OK, maybe not that important, but hopefully you get the picture.
 If you’re not already using beard oil, drop everything and get your hands on a bottle of it, ASAP.
 The stuff is – especially high-quality oil – is a miracle worker for beards and crucial to any beard care and maintenance routine.

 Why is beard oil so essential to your beard’s overall health?
 Well, for one, beard oil works to balance your beard’s hydration level naturally.
 It moisturizes your facial hair and the skin underneath it, while it also softens and tames your beard to help make it easier to style.

 The moisturizing ability of beard oil makes it a go-to beard care product because washing the beard, and hopefully, you’re using a quality beard shampoo and not the shampoo you use on your head hair, strips away some of your beard and facial skin’s natural oil.
 Washing your beard is essential to get rid of the dirt and grime (and yesterday’s lunch) that accumulate daily, but may leave your beard looking a bit dry and brittle.